Smile (The Beach Boys album): Mythology and speculation

-Smile became one of the most extensively analyzed and debated unreleased works in music history.
-Numerous interpretations exist regarding the album's hypothetical final form, while unresolved questions linger about Wilson's provisional track listings and the abundance of incomplete session material.
-Journalist Bill Holdship remarked in 1995 that some Los Angeles residents he had encountered were "as obsessed with Smile the same way people are obsessed with the Kennedy assassination."
-Chapman said the album transformed into "the ultimate metaphor for pop's golden age; that moment when everything seemed possible, when heaven seemed reachable".

 Anderle, in a follow-up dialogue with Williams in 1997, acknowledged his role in shaping the album's legend, stating, "I guess we all do that.
 We all extend the story, don't we?
 We all extend the moment.
 It's satisfying.
 But what a burden for Brian [...]"
 He accused Siegel in particular of making himself "feel like he was more important" by calling Wilson a "genius".
 (Note: Siegel's 1967 coverage had included a tongue-in-cheek reference to Wilson's "genius" branding by considering whether he was "a genius, Genius, or GENIUS".)
 Countering these statements, Siegel later described Anderle as a "manipulator" projecting his own tendencies, adding, "Brian was a genius and, if anything, I underestimated him. [...]
 I wasn't aware of him as a myth.
 I just wrote down what I saw and heard."
 After revisiting the recordings for the first time in 16 years, Williams reassessed his stance, arguing that separating the album from its "myth", which he and Anderle "certainly helped create", revealed "the work of someone very stoned".
-While acknowledging moments of "great sensitivity and deep feeling", he characterized the recordings as "a sort of three-ring circus of flashy musical ideas and avant-garde entertainment", contrasting it with the cohesive sincerity of Pet Sounds.
+(Note: Williams characterized the recordings as containing moments of "great sensitivity and deep feeling", albeit largely "a sort of three-ring circus of flashy musical ideas and avant-garde entertainment" that lacked the sincerity of Pet Sounds.)